 This is the only approach to cybersecurity that can account for the security needs of all users in cyberspace.
-And it is only by understanding these users and these needs that we may hope
+And it is only by understanding these users and these needs that we may hope lopfer, Bavčić and Merali, Cybersecurity and Human Rights in the Western Balkans, 3.

-4 This term describes a person whose sense of identity and gender align with their assigned sex at birth.
+This term describes a person whose sense of identity and gender align with their assigned sex at birth.